[ hoh-gee ]

 / ˈhoʊ gi /

 Save This Word!

 noun, plural hoa·gies.New Jersey and Pennsylvania (chiefly Philadelphia).

 In effect, this quiz will prove whether or not you have the skills to know the difference between “affect” and “effect.”

 Question 1 of 7

 The rainy weather could not ________ my elated spirits on my graduation day.

 Origin of hoagy

-1965–70, Americanism; a number of anecdotal hypotheses have been advanced as to the orig. of the word, most claiming it to be derivative of hog, either in reference to pork as an ingredient, or as an epithet for a person capable of eating such a sandwich, or alluding to Hog Island, an industrial and shipping area of South Philadelphia; but corroborating evidence is lacking; see -ie
+An Americanism first recorded in 1940–45; several anecdotal hypotheses have been advanced as to the origin of the word, most claiming it to be derivative of hog, either in reference to pork as an ingredient, or as an epithet for a person capable of eating such a sandwich, or alluding to Hog Island, an industrial and shipping area of South Philadelphia; but corroborating evidence is lacking; see -ie

 See hero sandwich.